cayleygraph/cayley/README.md

 ## Running queries

-The default environment is based on [Gremlin](http://gremlindocs.com/) and is simply a Javascript environment.
+The default environment is based on [Gremlin](http://gremlindocs.com/) and is simply a JavaScript environment.
 If you can write jQuery, you can query a graph.

 You'll notice we have a special object, `graph` or `g`, which is how you can interact with the graph.